-5.5.3 Animal Species Potentially Affected
+4.5.3 Animal Species Potentially Affected

-Based on the criteria listed in Section 5.5.2, a literature review, and input from experts (including comments on the NOP), the special status and commercially important animal species determined to be potentially affected by the Project are identified in Table 11.
+Based on the criteria listed in Section 4.5.2, a literature review, and input from experts, the special status and commercially important animal species determined to be potentially affected by the Project are identified in Table 4.5-3.
 Brief descriptions of the species requiring detailed analysis in this EIR are provided below.
-Other species are described where appropriate in the effects analysis below.
+Other species are described where appropriate in the following effects analysis.

-Table 11.
+Table 4.5-3.
 Special Status and Commercially Important Animal Species Potentially Affected by the Project